NorthWestern (NASDAQ:NWE) Releases FY 2021 Earnings Guidance

 NorthWestern (NASDAQ:NWE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.430-$3.580 for the period, compared to the Thomson Reuters consensus estimate of $3.530.
 The company issued revenue guidance of -.

-NorthWestern (NASDAQ:NWE) last announced its quarterly earnings results on Monday, July 26th.
+NorthWestern (NASDAQ:NWE) last released its quarterly earnings results on Monday, July 26th.
 The company reported $0.72 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.46 by $0.26.
-The business had revenue of $298.22 million for the quarter, compared to analyst estimates of $275.31 million.
+The business had revenue of $298.22 million during the quarter, compared to the consensus estimate of $275.31 million.
 NorthWestern had a return on equity of 9.33% and a net margin of 14.18%.
-The company’s quarterly revenue was up 10.7% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.43 earnings per share.
-Equities analysts predict that NorthWestern will post 3.52 earnings per share for the current fiscal year.
+The business’s revenue was up 10.7% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.43 EPS.
+As a group, equities analysts anticipate that NorthWestern will post 3.52 earnings per share for the current year.

-NWE has been the subject of several analyst reports.
-KeyCorp lowered their price objective on NorthWestern from $72.00 to $70.00 and set an overweight rating for the company in a research note on Tuesday, July 20th.
-Zacks Investment Research downgraded NorthWestern from a hold rating to a sell rating in a research note on Thursday, July 22nd.
-Finally, Wells Fargo & Company lowered their price objective on NorthWestern from $74.00 to $72.00 and set an overweight rating for the company in a research note on Thursday, July 29th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Hold and an average price target of $68.20.
+A number of analysts have recently issued reports on the company.
+KeyCorp decreased their target price on NorthWestern from $72.00 to $70.00 and set an overweight rating for the company in a report on Tuesday, July 20th.
+Wells Fargo & Company reduced their price target on NorthWestern from $74.00 to $72.00 and set an overweight rating on the stock in a research report on Thursday, July 29th.
+Finally, Zacks Investment Research raised NorthWestern from a hold rating to a buy rating and set a $66.00 target price on the stock in a research report on Wednesday.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, NorthWestern currently has a consensus rating of Buy and a consensus target price of $67.83.

-In other NorthWestern news, CEO Robert C. Rowe sold 3,000 shares of the firm’s stock in a transaction on Wednesday, September 15th.
-The stock was sold at an average price of $61.87, for a total value of $185,610.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, VP Bobbi L. Schroeppel sold 1,100 shares of the firm’s stock in a transaction on Thursday, August 5th.
-The stock was sold at an average price of $62.55, for a total value of $68,805.00.
+In related news, CEO Robert C. Rowe sold 3,000 shares of the firm’s stock in a transaction dated Wednesday, September 15th.
+The stock was sold at an average price of $61.87, for a total transaction of $185,610.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP Bobbi L. Schroeppel sold 1,100 shares of the firm’s stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $62.55, for a total value of $68,805.00.
 The disclosure for this sale can be found here.
-Insiders have sold 6,100 shares of company stock valued at $381,955 over the last ninety days.
-1.17% of the stock is currently owned by company insiders.
+In the last three months, insiders sold 6,100 shares of company stock valued at $381,955.
+Company insiders own 1.17% of the company’s stock.

 A hedge fund recently raised its stake in NorthWestern stock.
-Morgan Stanley lifted its stake in NorthWestern Co.
-(NASDAQ:NWE) by 42.0% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 215,411 shares of the company’s stock after acquiring an additional 63,708 shares during the period.
-Morgan Stanley owned approximately 0.42% of NorthWestern worth $12,972,000 at the end of the most recent reporting period.
-92.64% of the stock is owned by institutional investors.
+Morgan Stanley increased its holdings in NorthWestern Co.
+(NASDAQ:NWE) by 42.0% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 215,411 shares of the company’s stock after acquiring an additional 63,708 shares during the period.
+Morgan Stanley owned about 0.42% of NorthWestern worth $12,972,000 at the end of the most recent reporting period.
+Institutional investors own 92.64% of the company’s stock.

 About NorthWestern